dmrschmidt/DSWaveformImage/README.md

 Migration
 ---------
+In 13.0.0
+* Any mentions of `dampening` & similar were corrected to `damping` etc in 0c237995cba5b1ed.
+Most notably in `Waveform.Configuration`.
+See #64.

 In 12.0.0
 * The rendering pipeline was split out from the analysis.
 You can now create your own renderes by subclassing [`WaveformRenderer`](https://github.com/dmrschmidt/DSWaveformImage/blob/main/Sources/DSWaveformImage/Renderers/WaveformRenderer.swift).
 * A new [`CircularWaveformRenderer`](https://github.com/dmrschmidt/DSWaveformImage/blob/main/Sources/DSWaveformImage/Renderers/CircularWaveformRenderer.swift) has been added.